 The deceased intends that a trustee(s) holds the property in accordance with the terms of the testamentary trust for specified beneficiaries.
 At some future time, the trustee will distribute the property to those beneficiaries.

 Where a deceased person leaves dutiable property to the trustee(s) of a testamentary trust, there can be two transfers of property:

-- From the deceased estate, i.e. from the executor of the will to the trustee of the testamentary trust (the first transfer), and
+- From the deceased estate, that is from the executor of the will to the trustee of the testamentary trust (the first transfer), and

-- From the trust at a future date, i.e. from the trustee of the testamentary trust to the beneficiaries of that trust (the second transfer).
+- From the trust at a future date, that is from the trustee of the testamentary trust to the beneficiaries of that trust (the second transfer).